evilnick/plakar.io/content/integrations/googlephotos/index.md

 With Plakar, you get:

 - ✅ Immutable, versioned snapshots of your Google Photos library
-- 🔐 End-to-end encryption — you own the keys
+- 🔐 End-to-end encryption, you own the keys
 - 🧠 Deduplication to save space and bandwidth
 - 🔎 Visual inspection and audit readiness
 - 📦 Offline export and long-term retention

-Plakar centralizes backup, verification, restoration, and browsing for Google Photos, giving you full control and peace of mind — no cloud lock-in, no manual exports, no guesswork.
+Plakar centralizes backup, verification, restoration, and browsing for Google Photos, giving you full control and peace of mind no cloud lock-in, no manual exports, no guesswork.